cogini/kubernetes_health_check/README.md

 **Liveness** is the core health check.
 It determines whether the app is alive and able to respond to requests.
-It should be relatively fast, as it is called frequently, but should include checks for dependencies, e.g. whether the app can connect to a database or back end service.
+It should be relatively fast, as it is called frequently.
 If the liveness check fails for a specified period, Kubernetes kills and replaces the instance.

 **Startup** checks whether the app has finished booting up.
-It is useful when the app may take significant time to start, e.g. because it is loading data from a cache.
-Separating this from liveness allows us to use different timeouts, rather than making the liveness timeout long enough to support startup.
-Once startup has completed successfully, Kubernetes does not call it again, it uses the liveness check.
+It is useful when the app may take significant time to start, e.g., because it is loading data from a cache.
+Separating this from liveness allows you to use different timeouts, rather than making the liveness timeout long enough to support startup.
+Once startup has completed successfully, Kubernetes does not call this check again, it uses the liveness check.

 **Readiness** checks whether the app should receive requests.
 Kubernetes uses it to decide whether to route traffic to the the instance.
-If the readiness probe fails, Kubernetes doesn't kill and restart the container, instead it marks the pod as "unready" and stops sending traffic to it, e.g. in the ingress.
-It is useful to temporarily stop serving traffic, e.g. when the instance is overloaded or it has transient problems connecting to a back end service.
+If the readiness probe fails, Kubernetes doesn't kill and restart the container, instead it marks the pod as "unready" and stops sending traffic to it.
+It is useful to temporarily stop serving traffic, e.g., when the instance is overloaded.

+Think carefully about what checks are reasonable based on what you want to happen if they fail.
+In a distributed system, being too smart with your checks can make things worse.
+Keep things simple and focus on the health of the app itself.
+If the liveness check fails because of a transient error connecting to a back end service, Kubernetes will kill and restart the container, potentially causing a bigger outage and consuming more resources.

 See this blog post for more background: https://www.cogini.com/blog/kubernetes-health-checks-for-elixir-apps/